rubyonracetracks/tutorial-rails-rubymn2/02-09-user_follow_buttons.md

     end
   end
 ```
 * Enter the command "sh test_app.sh".
-The new integration test fails.
+The last new integration test fails.
 * Enter the command "alias test1='(Command to run failed test minus the TESTOPTS portion)'".
 * Enter the command "test1".
-The test fails because the Follow button is missing.
+The test fails because the follow/unfollow button is missing.
 * Edit the app/views/users/show.html.erb file.
 Add the following code just before the delete button:
 ```
     <% # BEGIN: follow/unfollow button %>